DVPombo/SOLETE/README.md

     [4] Pombo, D. V., Rincón, M. J., Bacher, P., Bindner, H. W., Spataru, S. V., & Sørensen, P. E. (2022).
 Assessing stacked physics-informed machine learning models for co-located wind–solar power forecasting.
 Sustainable Energy, Grids and Networks, 32, 100943.

+# Corrigendum
+Versions of the SOLETE Platform up to and including v2.3 contained two major bugs.
+1. When spliting the data in training, validation, and testing sets.
+2. In the postprocessing of results, when calculating RMSE.

+I can only apologize for these mistakes, which have been corrected in versions v3.0 and upwards